 3. DicksonOne (Difficulty Level = Easy)

 DicksonOne automatically calculates your MKT for you.
-Yup, it just appears on the screen next to you temperature and humidity values.
-Seriously, it does.
-Look at the screenshot below.
-And, for more information on DicksonOne, go to Dicksondata.com/dicksonone/, or give us a call (630.543.3747).
-We’d love to chat.
+You will find it located on the screen next to your temperature and humidity values.
+Take a look at the screenshot below for proof!

 7/1/2015: This post was updated to change the Default Activation Energy of the Downloadable Excel Calculator from 85 kJ/mK to 83.14472 kJ/mK